 By Natalie Cook Clark

 Katy families don’t need to jet set off to exotic destinations for some beach time fun.
 Load up the car for a day trip or enjoy a needed getaway with a historic hotel, Airnb, or bed & breakfast.
-These beaches await to satisfy your vacation craving this Spring Break or plan for the summer!
+These beaches await to satisfy your vacation craving this summer!

 Photo courtesy of TourTexas.com

 Katy families have their pick of a variety of beaches!
 From a quick day trip to a more leisurely weekend escape, all of these destinations offer Katy families something different and exciting to love.
 A perfect summer trip close to home.